 Sick leave is payable when an employee is unable to work because of illness.
-The District's policy permits employees to accumulate earned but unused sick pay benefits up to 176 hours.
-Any sick leave earned above this amount is compensated to the employee at a rate of 50%.
+The District's policy grants employees 12 days, 96 hours, of sick pay per year.
+Any sick leave earned above 176 hours is compensated to the employee at a rate of 50%.
 The total amount of liability for unused sick pay benefits are accrued when incurred in the Statement of Net Position.
 The District utilizes its General Fund in the governmental fund financial statements to account for the short-term portion of its liability.
 The short-term portion is determined to be the amount due to employees for future absences, which is attributable to services already rendered, and which is expected to be paid during the next fiscal year.
 All unused sick leave is compensated upon termination.

 The District grants the Manager 20 days or 160 hours of vacation a year.
 Vacation pay is payable to employees at the time a vacation is taken.
-The employee can accumulate up to 320 hours of unused vacation.
-Any unused vacation more than 320 hours is compensated to the employee.
+The employee can accumulate up to 160 hours of unused vacation.
+Any unused vacation more than 160 hours is compensated to the employee.